 Countries can have a combination of both itemized and flexible limitations and exceptions.
 For example, the US has the TEACH Act, a very sector-specific limitation and exception, and fair use, which is a very broad limitation and exception.

 What is important to know is that copyright law does not require permission from the copyright owner creator for every use of a copyrighted work.
 Some uses are permitted as a matter of copyright policy that balances the sometimes competing needs of the copyright owner and public interest.

 As noted at the beginning of this unit, copyright is complex and varies around the world.
 This unit serves as a general introduction to its central concepts.
 There are some concepts, such as 1) liability and remedies, 2) licensing and transfer and 3) termination of copyright transfers and licenses that you should be aware of because you are likely to encounter them at some point.
 You will find a comprehensive explanation of these concepts and the other issues raised in this unit in the additional resources.

 Distinguishing Copyright from Other Types of Intellectual Property

-- Trademark law generally protects the public from being confused about the source of a good, service, or establishment.
+Trademark law generally protects the public from being confused about the source of goods and services.
 The holder of a trademark is generally allowed to prevent uses of its trademark by others if the public will be confused.
 Examples of trademarks are the golden arches used by McDonald’s, or the brand name Coca-Cola.
 Trademark law helps producers of goods and services protect their reputation, and it protects the public by giving them a simple way to differentiate between similar products and services.

 For a brief introduction to the different types of intellectual property, watch the 3-minute video How to register a Trademark (Canada): Trademarks, Patents and Copyrights – What’s the Difference?